- Academic Programs

 - The RUC seeks to help you acquire meaningful critical thinking skills through cultural immersion and critical classroom dialogue based on a solid foundation of cultural knowledge.

-- It offers an exciting opportunity for all sophomores and juniors in the Department of Teacher Education to complete a field experience in an inner-city school setting in Columbus.
+- It offers an exciting opportunity for all sophomores and juniors in the Department of Teacher Education to complete a field experience in an urban school setting.

-- An important benefit of the RUC is that you are able to list on your vita to show that you were willing to go the “extra mile” to have a different experience in a diverse classroom setting.
+- An important benefit of the RUC is that you are able to list on your vita that you have had a field experience in a diverse urban classroom setting.

 For more information, please contact: